yazeed1s/yazeed1s.github.io/content/about/index.md

 ### About Me
 Hey there!
 I’m Yazeed Alharthi, and welcome to my corner of the internet.
 I am a software developer with a Bachelor of Science in CS from Pittsburgh.
 I’m currently job-hunting and awaiting responses from a few graduate schools.
 This blog is all about my personal projects, discoveries, and interests.
-Here, I share new topics I've learned, software development techniques, and cool demos.
+Here, I share new topics I've learned, software development techniques, and cool demos.kk
 ### Software Preferences
 I’m a fan of keeping things simple and customizable.
 I like tools that let me get under the hood and tweak things just how I want.
 #### editor